 1. Schedule a Pacer for Teams video conference demo with a Pacer representative.
 Invite any additional colleagues who will serve as additional challenge Admins, or technical support, such as IT.

-2. Register a free Pacer for Teams Admin account as soon as possible and confirm your Org Key with your Pacer Representative, which is located in the top left corner of the P4T Admin platform when you login in green letters and numbers.
+2. Register a free Pacer for Teams Admin account as soon as possible and confirm your Org Code with your Pacer Representative, which is located in the top left corner of the P4T Admin platform when you login in green letters and numbers.

 3. Setup your P4T Organization Settings to your liking.
-Remember you can edit and change these at anytime before or during the challenge.
+Remember you can edit and change these at any time before or during the challenge.

 Run Test Challenges